Sizzle Pumpkin Cake with Maple Drizzle Glaze

 Bake until puffed and golden, and a tester inserted into the center comes out clean, 25 to 35 minutes.
 Set the pan on a rack to cool for about 15 minutes.
 Then use the parchment paper to lift the cake out of the pan and set it on the rack to cool completely.

-Combine the confectioners’ sugar, olive oil, maple syrup, 1 tablespoon of the hot water, and a pinch of kosher salt in a medium bowl.
+Make the glaze by combining the confectioners’ sugar, Drizzle, maple syrup, 1 tbsp of the hot water, and a pinch of kosher salt in a medium bowl.
 Whisk until smooth, adding more water as necessary to make a thick but pourable glaze.